 9. 11 out of 14 Drugs developed in Independent India comes from CSIR:

 You would be amazed to know about the many items of daily use that CSIR has helped develop.
-Its contribution extends to almost all fields of human activity, be it agriculture, health, defence, aero- dynamics, genetic engineering and the development of India’s first super computer.
-Eleven of the 14 new drugs developed in independent India are from CSIR.
+Its contribution extends to almost all fields of human activity, be it agriculture, health, defense, aero- dynamics, genetic engineering and the development of India’s first supercomputer.
+Eleven of the 14 new drugs developed in independent India is from CSIR.
 The entire list would be too long so here is merely a sample.
-Amul baby food, Nutan stove, Saheli a nonsteroidal once-a-week oral contraceptive pill for women, E-mal for resistant malaria, Asmon, a herbal therapeutic for asthma, SARAS, a multi-role aircraft, Flosolver India’s first parallel computer; Swaraj and Sonalika tractors, and the indelible ink that is the mark of a proud Indian voter, are gifts of CSIR to the nation.
+Amul baby food, Nutan stove, Saheli a nonsteroidal once-a-week oral contraceptive pill for women, E-mail for resistant malaria, Asmon, a herbal therapeutic for asthma, SARAS, a multi-role aircraft, Flosolver India’s first parallel computer; Swaraj and Sonalika tractors, and the indelible ink that is the mark of a proud Indian voter, are gifts of CSIR to the nation.
 No wonder CSIR is recognized as one of the world’s largest knowledge enterprises

 10. CSIR needs You: